mobiusml/external-doc-test/source/installation.rst

 We recommend to choose either of the following methods:

-*   A: open the project structure, select option to add a new module "Import .JAR or .AAR Package" and select the Mobius Vision aar file.
+*   Option A: open the project structure, select option to add a new module "Import .JAR or .AAR Package" and select the Mobius Vision aar file.
-*   B: move the AAR file to a directory (for example 'libs') and use flatDir in your build.gradle :
+*   Option B: move the AAR file to a directory (for example 'libs') and use flatDir in your build.gradle :

 ::